raheelsiddiqi2013/fruit_image_classification/README.md

 2. #### fruit_images_classification_using_inception v3.ipynb:
 This notebook contains the second experiment where a CNN based on transfer learning using Inception-v3 model is exploited for fruit image classification.

+3. #### fruit_image_classification_using vgg16_transfer learning_data augmentation4.ipynb
+This notebook contains the third experiment where a CNN based on transfer learning using VGG16 model is exploited for fruit image classification.

+4. #### fruit_image_classification_using vgg16_fine tuning_data augmentation_RMSprop3.ipynb
+This notebook contains the fourth experiment where a CNN based on fine tuning using VGG16 model is exploited for fruit image classification.